Real-Time Sensing of Inaccessible Physical Fields via an Edge-Deployable Hardware-Portable Graph Neural Operator: Introduction

 Digital twin (DT) frameworks \cite{daniell2025digital,kobayashi2024physics} have been proposed to address this monitoring challenge by constructing virtual replicas that evolve alongside the physical system \cite{daniell2025digital,iyengar14advances,HUANG2025126922, Hossain_Ahmed_Kobayashi_Koric_Abueidda_Alam_2025,kobayashi2024explainable,kobayashi2024ai}.
 In principle, a DT estimates unobservable interior quantities by repeatedly solving the governing multiphysics equations, typically coupled nonlinear partial differential equations discretized using high-fidelity numerical methods.
-In practice, however, each forward solve requires seconds to hours of computation, and inverse reconstruction from sparse boundary data demands either many repeated solves or large precomputed libraries that cannot adapt to evolving operating conditions.
-Real-time monitoring systems require field estimates on timescales of milliseconds to seconds, a regime that physics-based solvers cannot approach.
+In practice, however, each forward solve requires explicit governing equations and seconds to hours of computation, and inverse reconstruction from sparse boundary data demands either many repeated solves or large precomputed libraries that cannot adapt to evolving operating conditions.
+Real-time monitoring systems require field estimates on timescales of milliseconds to seconds without the need for complete understanding of governing equations, a regime that physics-based solvers cannot approach.
 Moreover, their computational structure is tightly coupled to iterative numerical schemes that do not map efficiently onto modern parallel hardware, making low-latency, energy-efficient deployment infeasible.
 A fundamentally different inference architecture is therefore required.